Kevo489/Tiny-AI-API/README.md

 It implements a session management system to help handle multiple different bots, allowing you to manage various aspects of interactions such as system instructions, file handling, tokens, and more.

+> **Note**: This documentation was written by [ChatGPT](https://openai.com/chatgpt), an AI assistant developed by OpenAI, based on the project structure and descriptions provided by the repository author.
+> If you find any inaccuracies or need improvements, feel free to contribute or open an issue!
 ---

 ## Limitations